Your Vision Sustains Our Excellence

 The purpose of this policy statement, adopted by the Board in February 2017, is to articulate the broad guidelines that will be applied to the long-term management of the endowment.
 The endowment is intended to provide operating support to the school in perpetuity and, accordingly, is invested with a long-term horizon.
 Although year-to-year volatility is reduced through diversification of investment strategies, the emphasis will be on the long-term, total rate of return.

-This policy statement applies to all of the school’s endowment funds.
+This policy statement applies to all of the Sun Valley Community School's endowment funds.
 For efficiency and expense reasons, all endowment accounts will be managed in one account with income and spending accounted for individually for each, except when a donor specifically requires a separately managed account.

 The investment objective for the endowment is to preserve and enhance the real purchasing power of the investment assets over time, while providing a predictable contribution to the annual operating budget.
 In other words, the goal is to maintain or grow the portfolio after adjusting for spending, fees, and inflation, while generating reasonably predictable cash flows.